Rhapsody in Blue: Critical response

-Other reviewers were more positive.
-Samuel Chotzinoff, music critic of the New York World, conceded that Gershwin's composition had "made an honest woman out of jazz," while Henrietta Strauss of The Nation opined that Gershwin had "added a new chapter to our musical history."
-Olin Downes, reviewing the concert in The New York Times, wrote:

-Overall, a recurrent criticism leveled by professional music critics was that Gershwin's piece was essentially formless and that he had haphazardly glued melodic segments together.
+Overall, professional music critics recurrently criticized Gershwin's piece as essentially formless and asserted that the composer had haphazardly glued melodic segments together.

 Retrospective reviews

 Years after its premiere, Rhapsody in Blue continued to divide music critics principally due to its perceived melodic incoherence.
-Constant Lambert, a British composer whose work was also influenced by jazz, was openly dismissive towards the work:
+Constant Lambert, a British composer whose oeuvre often incorporated jazz elements, openly dismissed the work:

 In an article in The Atlantic Monthly in 1955, Leonard Bernstein, who nevertheless admitted that he adored the piece, stated:

 Orchestration

-As Gershwin did not have sufficient knowledge of orchestration in 1924, Ferde Grofé—Whiteman's pianist and chief arranger—was a key figure in enabling the rhapsody's meteoric success, and critics have contended that Grofé's arrangements of the Rhapsody secured its place in American culture.
+As Gershwin did not have sufficient knowledge of orchestration in 1924, Whiteman's pianist and chief arranger Ferde Grofé played a key role in the rhapsody's meteoric success, and scholars have contended that Grofé's arrangements of the Rhapsody secured its place in American culture.
 Gershwin's biographer, Isaac Goldberg, noted in 1931 that Grofé played a crucial role in the premiere's triumph: